 Supportive oncology helps you manage your symptoms and also provides support for the emotional and spiritual aspects of dealing with your diagnosis.
-Winship has several supportive oncology services that meet needs our cancer patients.
+Winship has several supportive oncology services that meet the needs of our cancer patients.

 Our Supportive Oncology Outpatient Clinic delivers state of the art services that cover the full spectrum of cancer care from diagnosis to survivorship.
 Our team strives to reduce the physical and emotional suffering through comprehensive pain and symptom management and supportive counseling.